 Lyme disease is caused by an infection with a bacterium called Borrelia burgdorferi.
 In the eastern U.S., Borrelia burgdorferi is transmitted to humans by the bite of a black-legged tick, Ixodes scapularis.
-In a recent study over half of the black-legged ticks collected in Vermont tested positive for Borrelia burgdorferi.
+In recent studies over half of the black-legged ticks collected in Vermont tested positive for Borrelia burgdorferi.

 The best way to prevent Lyme disease is to prevent tick bites.
 If you find a tick on your body, remove it quickly to reduce the risk of contracting Lyme disease.
 See a health care provider if you do get sick.
 Lyme disease is curable.
 Early diagnosis and treatment are important in order to avoid further health problems related to Lyme disease.

 Early symptoms of Lyme disease typically begin three to 30 days after a tick bite, and can include:

 - Erythema migrans rash